Why Do I Have to Go to Court After a Car Accident? What It Means for Your Claim

 - Mediation: Some parties choose to resolve disputes outside of court using mediation.

-- Uninsured Drivers: If the at-fault driver lacks insurance, a court appearance may be required to recover compensation.
+- Uninsured Drivers: If the at-fault driver lacks insurance, a court appearance may be required to resolve the dispute or determine responsibility.

 Even if you do file a claim, it’s still possible to reach a settlement before trial.
 However, you may still need to appear for depositions or hearings.